 Welcome back for final part of the Ultimate Guide to Book Marketing!
-In this section, we’ll be putting everything we’ve talked about together – and I’ll show you how I’m planning to apply the guide’s principles to my own books during the upcoming year.
+In this section, we’ll be putting everything we’ve talked about together – and I’ll show you how I’m planning to apply the guide’s principles to my own books during 2020.
 If you’re just stopping by and want to start from the beginning, you can find the complete series here.
 Each part stands alone, though, so if you’re just interested in a particular topic, feel free to jump in wherever you see fit.

 The purpose of this last section is two-fold: